Remote State Estimation over Unreliable Channels with Unreliable Feedback: Strategies and Limits: Problem Statement

 \begin{assumption} For the source model in (\ref{eq:sys}) and (\ref{eq:sens}), the following assumptions are satisfied: \begin{enumerate}[(i)] \item The initial condition $x_0$ is a Gaussian vector with mean $m_0$ and covariance $M_0$. \item The random variables $x_0$, $w_t$, and $v_s$ for $t,s \in \mathbb{N}_{[0,N]}$ are mutually independent, i.e., $\Prob(x_0, \boldsymbol{w}_{0:N}, \boldsymbol{v}_{0:N}) = \Prob(x_0) \prod_{k=0}^{N} \Prob(w_k) \prod_{k=0}^{N} \Prob(v_k)$. \end{enumerate} \end{assumption}

-\begin{remark} The source model given in (\ref{eq:sys}) and (\ref{eq:sens}) represents a wide class of physical processes.
-Note that such a Gauss--Markov model has been adopted extensively in the fields of communication and control, as studying this model can provide a foundation for development of more sophisticated systems.
-Moreover, the time-varying nature of the model allows approximation of nonlinear systems around their nominal trajectories, and the partially observable nature of it respects the fact that in reality only a noisy version of the output can be observed.
+\begin{remark} The source model given in (\ref{eq:sys}) and (\ref{eq:sens}) represents a wide class of dynamical processes.
+Note that such a Gauss--Markov model has been adopted extensively in the fields of communication and control, since this model provides a foundation for development of more sophisticated systems.
+Moreover, the time-varying nature of the model allows approximation of nonlinear systems around their nominal trajectories, and its partially observable nature respects the fact that in reality only a noisy version of the output can be observed.
 Clearly, a model that is time-invariant and/or fully observable is a special case of this model. \end{remark}